kirill-menke/deep-learning-framework/README.md

   - Xavier/ Glorot
   - He

-- ***Activations***
-  - Sigmoid
-  - ReLU
-  - TanH
+- ***Loss Functions***
-  - Softmax
+  - CrossEntropyLoss

 ## Example: Classification on UCI ML hand-written digits dataset
-The example code below can be found in `example.py` and demonstrates a simple classification on the UCI ML hand-written digits dataset which was loaded from scikit_learn.
+The example code below can be found in `example.py` and demonstrates a simple classification on the UCI ML hand-written digits dataset which was loaded using scikit_learn.
 The architecture below can be extended and individual layers replaced as required.
 The available components are located in the folders `./Layers` and `./Optimization`.
 ```python
 import numpy as np